 The success of Ham’s flight helped ratchet up even further the already frantic contest for scientific and space supremacy between the U.S. and the Soviet Union — and briefly made Ham something of a star.
-Here, on World Animal Day and the first day of World Space Week (October 4-10 every year), LIFE.com commemorates Ham’s 16-minute suborbital mission with photos taken before, during and after his wild ride.
+Here, LIFE.com commemorates Ham’s 16-minute suborbital mission with photos taken before, during and after his wild ride.

 These pictures — many of which were not published in LIFE — capture an era when technology, ideology and propaganda converged in an era-defining struggle known as the Space Race.

 Well before the USSR launched the world’s first artificial satellite, in 1957 — effectively freaking out virtually the entire Western hemisphere — and decades before the U.S. put Armstrong and Aldrin on the moon in 1969, Americans and Soviets used animals to test the rigors and dangers that humans might face in outer space.
 Mice, rhesus monkeys, dogs — all sorts of creatures blasted off from the surface of the Earth strapped atop rockets and locked in test planes: many suffered injury; not a few of them died.